MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdsforSocialImpact.md

 - **How do I participate?**

   > [!NOTE]
   > Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

   You can use the following to prepare for participation: